To begin, go to the Lots Explorer by clicking on Lots in the left navigation bar. Click on + Add Lot in the top right corner.

 In the Composition section, notice that the Vineyard and Block/Varietal drop downs pull directly from your vineyards.
 Every fruit or wine source must be in the Vineyard Explorer for this reason.
 If you realize at this point you've forgotten one, you can always open up a new tab in Chrome and add a vineyard, then come back to this screen (Tip: add a new component to refresh the drop downs so the new vineyard shows up.
 You can always remove it after the refresh.)

 Note that you can add blend compositions here, adding multiple components as long as they add up to 100%.

-If you have a lot where the components are unknown (juice or wine received as bulk, press wine or lees, etc) please follow the instructions in the last half of the Add Vineyards page.
+If you have a lot where the components are unknown (juice or wine received as bulk, press wine or lees, etc) please follow the instructions in this article.
 This will detail how to add 'vineyards' that cater to bulk wine entry where the vineyard(s) are not known.